hanswenzel/CaTS_legacy/Instructions.md

-# Building vs. existing libraries
+# Building opticks vs. existing libraries

 This are instructions how to build opticks making use of preinstalled libraries available on the system.
-These libraries include CLHEP, xerces-c, boost and  geant4.
+These libraries include CLHEP, xerces-c, boost and  Geant4.
-For geant 4 we use the current version at the time of writing which is geant4.10.7.p2.
+For geant 4 we use the current version at the time of writing which is Geant4.10.7.p2.
 We make use of the fact that the om-cmake function of om.bash is sensitive to CMAKE_PREFIX_PATH envvar so that we can point to the directories where the libraries are installed and void having to rebuild them.
 In principle just cut and paste the following line to a file change the envars of the different directories to match your system and source the resulting script.

     cat > setup_opticks.sh << +EOF